-In partnership with techNL under its Find Your Future in Tech program, ACENET is offering a Certificate in Advanced Computing, designed to provide participants with job-ready skills in advanced computing.
+In partnership with techNL under its Find Your Future in Tech project, ACENET is offering a Certificate in Advanced Computing, designed to provide participants with job-ready skills in advanced computing.

 - Have a breadth of advanced computing knowledge and skills;

-- Have confidence in their technical abilities and their ability to learn and grow those skills;
+- Have confidence in your technical abilities and ability to learn and grow those skills;

-- Problem solving / critical thinking skills; and
+- Have honed your problem solving / critical thinking skills; and

-- Have proven their ability to learn new technical tools quickly.
+- Have proven your ability to learn new technical tools quickly.

 What is advanced computing?